Islamic architecture: In modern times

 Faisal Mosque at Islamabad, Pakistan designed by Vedat Dalokay.

 Museum of Islamic Art at Doha, Qatar designed by I. M. Pei.

+Al-Sahaba Mosque at Sharm El Sheikh, Egypt.

 In modern times, the architecture of Islamic buildings, not just religious ones, has gone through some changes.
 The new architectural style doesn't stick with the same fundamental aspects that were seen in the past, but mosques for the most part still feature the same parts—the miḥrāb (مِـحْـرَاب), the minarets, four-iwan plan, and the pishtaq.
 A difference to note is the appearance of mosques without domes, as in the past mosques for the most part all had them, but these new dome-less mosques seem to follow a function over form design, and are created by those not of the Islamic faith, in most cases.
 The influence of Islam still pervades the style of creation itself, and provides a 'conceptual framework', for the making of a building that exemplifies the styles and beliefs of Islam.
 It has also been influenced by the now meeting of many different cultures, such as European styles meeting Islamic styles, leading to Islamic architects incorporating features of other architectural and cultural styles.